-Allan "Al" Harrison (Maryfield, SK) began coaching with Yorkton Minor Hockey in 1977.
-Al and his wife Linda had three sons in Michael, Dallas, and Bradly which meant Harrison would take on various roles as Coach, Manager, and even Bus Driver for their teams.
+Allan "Al" Harrison (Maryfield, Sask.) began coaching with Yorkton Minor Hockey in 1977.
+Al and his wife Linda had three sons named Michael, Dallas, and Bradly which meant Harrison would take on various roles as coach, manager, and even bus driver for their teams.

 As Harrison’s kids grew older, Harrison continued his love for coaching, joining the Midget “AAA” Yorkton Mallers.
-Harrison would serve as Head Coach when in 1992-93, the Mallers gained a birth in the Air Canada Cup which was the National Championship for the Midget age category.
-It was at that tournament thethe Mallers made history when they beat Les Gouverneurs de Ste-Foy in the Gold Medal game with a 5-4 overtime victory.
+Harrison would serve as head coach when in 1992-93, the Mallers gained a birth in the Air Canada Cup which was the national championship for the Midget category.
+It was at that tournament the Mallers made history when they beat Les Gouverneurs de Ste-Foy in the final with a 5-4 overtime victory.

-In additnion to Harrison’s coaching career, he would also take on the role of Chairperson with Yorkton Minor Hockey, serve as a Board Member with the Saskatchewan Hockey Association, and become a delegate for the Canadian Hockey Association’s minor hockey council.
+In addition to Harrison’s coaching career, he would also take on the role of chairperson with Yorkton Minor Hockey, serving as a board member with the Saskatchewan Hockey Association (now Hockey Saskatchewan), and become a delegate for the Canadian Hockey Association’s minor hockey council.